Yup'ik: Hunting-gathering

-The homeland of Yup'ik is the Dfc climate type subarctic tundra ecosystem.
+The homeland of Yupʼik is the Dfc climate type subarctic tundra ecosystem.
 The land is generally flat tundra and wetlands.
 The area covers about 100,000 square miles which are roughly about 1/3 of Alaska.
 Their lands are located in five of the 32 ecoregions of Alaska:

-Before European contact, the Yup'ik, like other neighboring Indigenous groups, were semi-nomadic hunter-fisher-gatherers who moved seasonally throughout the year within a reasonably well-defined territory to harvest sea and land mammals, fish, bird, berry and other renewable resources.
-The economy of Yup'ik is a mixed cash-subsistence system, like other modern foraging economies in Alaska.
+Before European contact, the Yupʼik, like other neighboring Indigenous groups, were semi-nomadic hunter-fisher-gatherers who moved seasonally throughout the year within a reasonably well-defined territory to harvest sea and land mammals, fish, bird, berry and other renewable resources.
+The economy of Yupʼik is a mixed cash-subsistence system, like other modern foraging economies in Alaska.
 The primary use of wild resources is domestic.
 Commercial fishing in Alaska and trapping patterns are controlled primarily by external factors.

 On the coast, in the past as in the present, to discuss hunting was to begin to define a man.
-In Yup'ik, the word anqun (man) comes from the root angu- (to catch after chasing; to catch something for food) and means, literally, a device for chasing.
+In Yupʼik, the word anqun (man) comes from the root angu- (to catch after chasing; to catch something for food) and means, literally, a device for chasing.

 Northwest Alaska is one of the richest Pacific salmon areas in the world, with the world's largest commercial Alaska salmon fishery in Bristol Bay.

 Trade

 In the Nome Census Area, Brevig Mission, an Iñupiaq community, tended to trade with other Iñupiaq communities to the north: Shishmaref, Kotzebue, and Point Hope.
-The Yup'ik communities (Elim, Stebbins and St. Michael), tended to trade with Yup'ik communities to the south: Kotlik, Emmonak, Mountain Village, Pilot Station, St. Mary's of the Kusilvak Census Area.
+The Yupʼik communities (Elim, Stebbins and St. Michael), tended to trade with Yupʼik communities to the south: Kotlik, Emmonak, Mountain Village, Pilot Station, St. Mary's of the Kusilvak Census Area.